Frequently Asked Questions

 You must attend registration in person to enroll in a class.
 For more information, get a flyer at your local library or visit our Pre-GED and ESOL Class Registration page.
 Registrations are offered four times per year.

 What happens at a registration?

 You take a test at registration to know what class is the best for you.
 You sign up for classes or receive referrals.
 No documentation is required.
 Bring a pen.

 You can attend registration at any class location regardless of the class you want to attend.
 Class locations are determined at registration based on your level and the classes available.
 Try to attend the earliest registration date possible.
 Classes fill up quickly!

 I want to attend the class, but the registration dates have passed.

 Our registrations are in September, January, April and July.
 Please check the website or pick up a flier at your local library for a full listing of registration locations, dates and times.
-For more information about English classes in Brooklyn see the Adult Basic Education, ESOL & Citizenship Classes Resource Guide (PDF).
-For more information about GED and Pre-GED classes in Brooklyn see the GED Test Preparation Classes Resource Guide (PDF).
+For more information about free adult education classes in Brooklyn see the Adult Education Classes Guide (PDF).

 I want to take the GED exam.
 Should I attend pre-GED?